Welcome | Sign In

 Five months after a preview version of CherryOS was released to cries that it was merely a copy of the open-source PearPC, software distributor Maui X-Stream has done it again.
 The Hawaii-based company re-released a final version of CherryOS on Tuesday to a similar reception.

-PearPC, a PowerPC architecture emulator, is released under the General Public License, which means anyone is free to use and modify the code as long as the modifications are again released under the GPL More about GPL.
+PearPC, a PowerPC architecture emulator, is released under the General Public License, which means anyone is free to use and modify the code as long as the modifications are again released under the GPL.
 CherryOS is selling as a commercial product, for US$49.95 a copy.
 Critics say the programs are almost identical.

 Smoking Gun